U.S. Route 2 in Montana: Route description

 US 2 is a vital northern corridor for Montana.
 The road has more of its mileage within Montana than in any other state.
 It passes through three Indian reservations, comes very close to two others, and skirts the southern border of Glacier National Park.
 Most of the Montana segment of US 2 runs alongside BNSF Railway's Northern Transcon route.

 US 2 passes into Montana 10 mi from Troy, a small town.
 It is also near the lowest point in Montana, where the Kootenai River leaves the state.
 The first large town the highway comes to is Libby.
-After this, it meanders south and east toward Kalispell, a city of about 20,000 residents north of Flathead Lake, the largest freshwater lake west of the Mississippi River.
+After this, it meanders south and east toward Kalispell, a city of about 25,000 residents north of Flathead Lake, the largest freshwater lake west of the Mississippi River.
 From there the highway passes through the southern end of Glacier National Park and follows the Middle Fork of the Flathead River and the BNSF Railway line.
 After crossing the Continental Divide at Marias Pass west of East Glacier, the highway exits the Rocky Mountains and begins its trek through the northern plains.
 Just before entering East Glacier, it crosses the boundary of the Blackfeet Nation of northern Montana.

 As the highway enters the Great Plains, specifically the northern High Plains, the first town it encounters is Browning, the largest settlement in the Blackfeet Nation.
 From here to the North Dakota border, the area surrounding the highway and the adjacent railroad is known as the "Hi-Line" to Montanans from the early Great Northern Railway route.
-The Hi-Line is one of around 50 folk regions in Montana.
-It next travels through Cut Bank and Shelby, where it meets Interstate 15 (I-15) and becomes the northern border of the area known as the "Golden Triangle", another folk region, in Montana.
+It next travels through Cut Bank and Shelby, where it meets Interstate 15 (I-15) and becomes the northern border of the area known as the "Golden Triangle", another colloquial region in Montana.
 This area is one of the most agriculturally productive in the country.
 From Shelby, it hits a string of small towns before it goes on to Havre, near the geographical center of the road in the state and the other northern apex of the Golden Triangle.
 Just south of Havre and off the highway about 15 mi is Rocky Boy's Indian Reservation.
 The highway continues east to Malta, before which it travels through the Fort Belknap Indian Reservation and parallels the Milk River.
 From Malta, the highway continues on to Glasgow, just north of the Fort Peck Dam, and then into the Fort Peck Indian Reservation.
 The highway stays within the reservation for much of its remaining length through Montana and parallels the Missouri River east of the dam.
 On the reservation, it travels through Wolf Point and Poplar and then exits the reservation a short distance before leaving the state.
 The final town of Bainville is the last major town on the highway as it leaves the state, near the confluence of the Missouri and Yellowstone rivers.